Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition: Calculation of the spherical ANOVA decompositions in Section

 Here we see that the spherical ANOVA decomposition from Definition~\ref{def:spherical_anova_final} blurs the original function (which depends only on the variables $x_1$ and $x_2$ also to the other variables due to the geometric properties on the sphere.
-But with the cancellations from Section~\eqref{sec:challenge} we describe the spherical ANOVA decomposition by \begin{small}
+But with Definition~\ref{def:final_def} we describe the spherical ANOVA decomposition by \begin{small}

 \end{small} All other terms are zero.

 \item $f_C(\x)= x_1^4 + x_2^2 $\\ This is a pure even function, such that the parity decomposition of this function is

 Applying the operators $P_{\bm u}$ to this function yields due to the Beta function, \begin{allowdisplaybreaks}